02 Oct How to use exercise to quit smoking

 “First we make our habits, then our habits make us” – John Dryden

 Habits are defined as a regular tendency or practice that is difficult to stop.
 In a nut shell, habits are what we do every day.
 Habit can be both healthy and unhealthy.
 Regular exercise is a habit that your body will thank you for it, whereas unhealthy habits, like smoking, cause harm to your health and well-being.
+Some decide to make use of KMG Imports vape supplies to redirect the habit but that doesn’t work for everyone.

 Breaking the Habit